Join us at the Rio Theatre for another family-friendly Studio Ghibli classic from master storyteller Hayao Miyazaki – PRINCESS MONONOKE.

-Twenty years after its release, PRINCESS MONONOKE – replete with epic story and breathtaking visuals – remains an undisputed animated triumph and one of the most thrilling adventures ever produced.
+Almost twenty-five years after its release, PRINCESS MONONOKE – replete with epic story and breathtaking visuals – remains an undisputed animated triumph and one of the most thrilling adventures ever produced.
 Set in the late Muromachi period of Japan, the film follows the young prince Ashitaka as he’s caught in a struggle between the gods of a forest and the humans who consume its resources.
 At its core, PRINCESS MONONOKE is something of an “eco-fable,” a statement on the natural world’s devastation brought on by human advancement.

 “The film’s strength lies in its refusal to paint either its arguments or its characters in black and white: There are no pure heroes, no clear-cut villains and no pat answers.”
 (LA WEEKLY)

 “A spellbinding epic with great characters, visuals and pathos.”
-(Film Threat
+(Film Threat)

-Tickets $10 advance HERE | $12 at the door
+Tickets $15 advance HERE | $15 at the door

-*Minors welcome in the balcony!
+*Minors permitted in the balcony.
 Must be 19+ w/ID for bar service and main floor seating.

-**Rio Theatre Groupons and passes OK!
-Please redeem at the door.
+*Rio Theatre Groupons and passes OK for any single film screening only.
+Please redeem at the box office.

 PRINCESS MONONOKE “Mononoke-hime” (Hayao Miyazaki, 1997 / 134 mins / PG) Ashitaka, a prince of the disappearing Ainu tribe, is cursed by a demonized boar god and must journey to the west to find a cure.
 Along the way, he encounters San, a young human woman fighting to protect the forest, and Lady Eboshi, who is trying to destroy it.
 Ashitaka must find a way to bring balance to this conflict.